-If your file names include any of the above, they may fail to upload.
+If your file names include any of the above, the file may fail to upload.

-For each item that you upload, enter the information below, as applicable.
+For each item that you upload, enter the information below, as applicable:

-Title box: Title each item with a unique name.
+Title box: Title each item with a unique name, such as the item type represented by the work sample.